-Stitch a cross stitch pattern from start to finish doesn't have to cause you a headache.
-Follow a few easy steps, and you will be on your way to a perfect cross stitch project.
+Stitching a cross stitch pattern from start to finish doesn't have to be a headache.
+Follow these easy steps, and you'll be on your way to a perfect cross stitch project.

 Place the fabric in the hoop and set aside.
-Cut a 12-inch length of six-strand... embroidery floss and separate the strands of floss.
-Thread the tapestry needle with two strands of the floss.Continue to 2 of 10 below.
+Cut a 12-inch length of embroidery floss and separate the strands.
+Separate two strands from the six-strand floss, and thread the tapestry needle.

 Hold the hoop in your left hand and the needle with your right thumb and forefinger.
 Do not grip the needle too tightly.